Help to Buy Valuation Explained

 When Do I Need a Help to Buy Valuation?

-You will need a Help to Buy Valuation when you decide to sell the home.
-At this point, the loan from the government will need to be repaid.
+You will need a Help to Buy Valuation when you decide to sell your property.
+At this point, the government loan will need to be repaid.
 The amount is based on the market value of your property and the loan percentage amount at the time you sell.

-Staircasing is the process which allows you to buy shares of your Help to Buy home from the government.
+Staircasing is the process which allows you to buy shares of your HTB home from the government.

-Once you have lived in the home for a certain amount of time, set out in the terms of your lease, you can choose to buy a bigger share of the property.
+After being in the home for a certain amount of time, you can choose to buy a bigger share of the property.
 This enables you to build the percentage share that you own in the property, up to owning it 100%.
+The amount of time you must have lived in the home before buying more shares will be set out in the terms of your lease.

 Shares in the property owned by the government will be sold to you at the current housing market rate.
 This is why an impartial valuation is required as part of the process.
 This must be a Valuation Report from a RICS registered valuer.
 Estate agent valuations will not be accepted.